dopamine/xiple.blog/_posts/2022-08-02-sandwood-bay.md

 There is about an hour wait in Inverness, which is perfect for a quick run to M&S for snacks, and then you arrive in Kinlochbervie just after 5pm, which makes for a pleasant hike out to the Bay in the setting sun.

 On top of this, I got lucky and a lovely local lady from the bus offered to give me a ride to the car park, which meant a much shorter hike (6km) at the end.
-I could take my time enjoying the stillness around me, and the slowly transforming evenning light.
+I could take my time enjoying the stillness around me, and the slowly transforming evening light.

 As I skirted the final hill on the path out to the Bay, the most incredible view opened up, the familiar mile-long sandy beach in the setting sun: